jpulse-net/jpulse-framework/docs/plugins/creating-plugins.md

 - Review the [Hello World plugin](../installed-plugins/hello-world/README) for a complete working example
 - Read the [Plugin Architecture](plugin-architecture) guide to understand how plugins integrate
+- Use [Plugin Hooks](plugin-hooks) to extend authentication, user management, and more
 - Check the [API Reference](plugin-api-reference) for all available methods
 - Learn how to [publish your plugin](publishing-plugins) when ready